tln/redis-promise-cache/README.md

 # Redis promise cache

 This presents a Map interface over redis that allows promises.
 The intended use is for a cache where missing items are fetched.
-Then when the fetch is started, the promise for the fetch is put into the cache,.
+Then when the fetch is started, the promise for the fetch is put into the cache.
 When the fetch completes, the cache is updated.

-We don't assume the promise will be frequested by the same process that fulfilled it; this module implements a way for other processes to request and also verify that the fulfilling process is alive.
+We don't assume the promise will be requested by the same process that fulfilled it; this module implements a way for other processes to request and also verify that the fulfilling process is alive.

 ## Usage